Khaidi Rudrayya: Plot

 Rudramaraju, alias Rudrayya is arrested for brutally hacking a local thug.
 The judge however frees him with some hidden agenda.
 It is revealed that Rudrayya had given shelter to Latha, the adopted daughter of a wealthy Eswara Rao, when the latter was forced into marrying the good-for-nothing Venkatagiri by her uncle Phanibhushan Rao.

 Phanibhushan unsuccessfully persuades her in returning to her estate.
-His plot to take her forcefully is thwarted by Rudrayya forcing his goons to kidnap and murder Rudrayya's sister, Lakshmi as retaliation.
-Rudrayya killed one of those thugs in the beginning and now proceeds to finish off Rao and his lieutenant, Kotigadu.
+His plot to take her forcefully is thwarted by Rudrayya, leading to his goons kidnapping and murdering Rudrayya's sister, Lakshmi, in retaliation.
+Rudrayya killed one of those thugs in the beginning and now proceeds to finish off Rao and his sidekick, Kotigadu.

 He learns from Yasodhara Devi who has resigned her position that the same goons had killed her husband and kidnapped her only daughter several years ago.
-However, Rao manages to get a recording of Devi confessing to have freed Rudrayya on purpose despite knowing him to be culpable and gives it to higher authorities thereby getting her arrested.
+However, Rao manages to get a recording of Devi confessing to have freed Rudrayya on purpose despite knowing him to be culpable and gives the recording to the authorities, thereby getting her arrested.

-An enraged Rudrayya now sets out on a crusade to rescue Latha who happens to be Yasodhara's daughter from the evil Rao and get him punished for his crimes.
-How he accomplishes his task forms the rest of the story.
+An enraged Rudrayya now sets out on a crusade to rescue Latha who happens to be Yasodhara's daughter from the evil Rao's clutches and get him punished for his crimes.
+How he accomplishes this forms the rest of the story.